 - Brown grass isn’t necessarily dead (it’s probably just dormant).

-- Address any drainage problems like ponding water.
+- Permanently address any drainage problems like ponding water.

 - Avoid exposure to chemicals like road salt and dog urine.

 - Overseed bare healthy soil with high quality grass seed.

 - Consider alternatives to turf grass in areas that just don’t thrive.

 - Use your lawn!
 Go outside and enjoy it :)

 General Lawn Care & Maintenance